mesako/SABERWest2023/index.Rmd

 work time in this 3-day period.
 We developed this website/document for your reference, as a living textbook and collection of "slides" and code snippets.

-We have also made short teaching videos uploaded on Youtube that are embedded where appropriate on this site.
-These mini-lectures are intended to complement the text for those with different learning preferences.

 As you go through this website during the asynchronous sessions, you should also complete the exercises provided in the accompanying worksheets.
 If you have questions and/or need help, you should reach out to us and your peers on Slack.
+We are also happy to jump into a Zoom call to work through issues with you.

 Tips: